Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

    private temporary directory created using :func:`tempfile.mkstemp`.

-   If the listener object uses a socket then *backlog* (1 by default) is passed to the :meth:`~socket.socket.listen` method of the socket once it has been bound.
+   If the listener object uses a socket then *backlog* (1 by default) is passed to the :meth:`listen` method of the socket once it has been bound.

    If *authenticate* is ``True`` (``False`` by default) or *authkey* is not ``None`` then digest authentication is used.

-   If *authkey* is a string then it will be used as the authentication key;
-   otherwise it must be ``None``.
+   If *authkey* is a byte string then it will be used as the authentication key; otherwise it must be *None*.

    If *authkey* is ``None`` and *authenticate* is ``True`` then ``current_process().authkey`` is used as the authentication key.
 If